Understanding the I-485 Denial Letter: What to Do Next

 Filing a Motion to Reopen or Reconsider

-You can file a motion to reopen or reconsider if you believe the denial was based on an error or new evidence has come to light.
+You can file a motion to reopen or reconsider if you believe the denial was based on an error or if new evidence has come to light that supports your case.

 Appealing the Decision

 In some cases, appealing the decision might be the best course of action.
-This involves presenting your case to a higher authority within USCIS.
+This involves presenting your case to a higher authority within USCIS, which can provide a fresh perspective on your application.

 Considering Other Immigration Options